php-resta/resta-core/README.md

 ```

+As you can see above, the application object will return itself in a super-fast way without error.

 ## Security Vulnerabilities
 If you discover a security vulnerability within Resta,
 please send an e-mail to Ali Gürbüz via [galiant781@gmail.com](mailto:galiant781@gmail.com).
 All security vulnerabilities will be promptly addressed.